etetoolkit/ete/doc/tutorial/tutorial_drawing.rst

-Static faces can be added to nodes in the same way as node style is set.
+Static faces can be added to nodes in the same way as node style ispi set.